 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 My first glance at a map of the Melbourne CBD was a little overwhelming.
-There is quite a lot of ground to cover in order to see the many sights.
-However, when we hit the pavement, we found Melbourne to be a very walkable city…as long as we were in comfortable shoes.
-With just a few hours, an ambitious person could easily complete this self-guided walking tour of Melbourne; with added detours and stops, it can be done in a day.
+There is quite a lot of ground to cover in order to see the top Melbourne sights.
+However, when we hit the pavement, we found Melbourne to be a very walkable city.
+With just a few hours, an ambitious person could easily complete this self-guided walking tour of Melbourne; with added detours and stops, it can be done in a day!

-The historic market has been in operation since 1878 and is now spread over two city blocks, so allow some time, grab a coffee to go and peruse the stalls.
-Besides the fresh produce market, there is an indoor deli, outdoor general merchandise market and several permanent stores around the perimeter.
+The historic Melbourne market has been in operation since 1878 and is now spread over two city blocks.
+Allow yourself some time, grab a coffee to go and peruse the stalls.
+Besides the fresh produce market, there is an indoor deli, outdoor general merchandise market and several permanent stores around the QVM perimeter.

 Walk east on Victoria Street to Swanston and head south to Latrobe to the…